Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-How can I help prevent the spread of TB?
+What can I do to help prevent the spread of infection?

 - Take your medicine as directed.
 If you forget to take your pills one time, skip that dose and take the next scheduled dose.
-Write down that you missed a dose and tell your caregiver at your next visit.
+Write down that you missed a dose and tell your healthcare provider at your next visit.

-- Tell family, friends, and coworkers about your TB.
+- Tell family, friends, and coworkers that you have TB.
 They may have latent TB and need to take medicine to prevent it from becoming active.

 Where can I find more information?